Crops at risk: How F&B can respond

 How much danger does it pose to yields?

-Using machine learning, the FAO was able to isolate the impact of land degradation on yields from other causes.
+Using machine learning, the FAO was able to isolate the impact of historically accumulated land degradation from human activity on yields from other causes.

-It found that yields in high-income countries such as Australia, Canada and the United States were not affected at all, but this was because they were offset by high agricultural inputs, such as fertiliser.
+It found that yield losses driven by land degradation in high-income countries such as Australia, Canada and the United States were highest.
+However, this is invisible because they are offset by high agricultural inputs, such as fertiliser, which keep yields high.

-Declines in yields in other areas of the world, such as Asia and sub-Saharan Africa, are much more significant, explains FAO economist Aslihan Arslan.
-These declines could be lessened with greater agricultural inputs.
+Declines in yields directly linked to land degradation in other areas of the world, such as Asia and sub-Saharan Africa, are in fact lower, explains FAO economist Aslihan Arslan.
+However, total yield is lower due to other factors, such as low agricultural inputs and lack of mechanisation.

 While the report focused on cereal-based crops – barley, cassava, maize, oil palm, rapeseed, rice, sorghum, soybean, sugar cane and wheat – the problem of land degradation can affect all crops, including cash crops like cocoa and coffee.